sriramss/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

 ```

 - Once the IPs are updated for the route-maps and BGP neighbors you may need to restart the BGP process on the switches, you do this by running `clear ip bgp all` on the mellanox and `clear bgp *` on the Arubas.
+- If the BGP peers are still not coming up you should check the Metallb.yaml config file for errors.